-Other income includes government subsidies of approximately \$115,000 to promote local business development and VAT refund of approximately \$78,000.
-As part of VAT reform in 2019, a taxpayer in certain service industries was allowed to reclaim an additional 10% of input VAT credit against the amount of VAT payable from April 1, 2019 to December 31, 2021.
-The net other income is approximately \$193,000 and \$169,000 for the years ended December 31, 2021, and 2020, respectively which increased the Company's earnings per share in each year by \$0.01.
+Other income includes government subsidies from Xinjiang Province of approximately \$240,000 to promote local business development of various industries, Kashi Dongfang qualified in establishing business in Kashi, there is no services required on Kashi Dongfang and no further commitment for the grant.
+Other income also includes VAT refund of approximately \$61,000.
+As part of VAT reform in 2019, a taxpayer in certain service industries was allowed to reclaim an additional 10% of input VAT credit against the amount of VAT payable from April 1, 2019 to December 31, 2022.
+Other income also includes approximately \$112,000 rental income that the Company subleased part of the office building in 2022.
+The net other income is approximately \$269,000, \$193,000 and \$169,000 for the years ended December 31, 2022, 2021 and 2020, respectively.